Alpays/FritaTrainer/README.md

 classes to access members through variables instead of casting memory addresses.
 - Added ability to run infinite
 - Added ability to toggle vehicle lights.

+# v0.3 Updates

+- Added a key to fast forward game hour by six hours.
+- Fixed game crashing when trying to fix bikes.
+- Added godmode.
+- Added a hack to incrase moon size infinitely (F12 to manually reset back to smallest size)
+- Infinite run and taxi boost jump has been enabled by default now.
+- Added ability to high jump (X when not driving or holding sniper.)
+- Optimizations to the code.